New Poll Reveals A Change in PA Voter’s Views on Fracking – Panel with Ohio River Valley Institute (ORVI)

 This event was an advance discussion with Joanna Kilgour (executive director) and Eric de Place (research fellow) from ORVI on the implications of this data and its impact on our efforts to protect our health and communities from the harms of fracking.

 While this poll is specific to Pennsylvania, this could have implications for other regions as well impacted by the harms of fracking.
-Everyone in the network is invited to attend and share this event.

 Here is the media release from ORVI: